xparq/Space_Test/README.txt

     RUN something
     EXPECT some result

-  - or as shell commands:
+  - or as shell commands (as opposed to directly exec'ing; built-ins like `echo` must be SH'ed):

     SH echo -n this
     EXPECT this